pulzze/autoflow-documentation/docs/Documentation/Guide/API/Index.md

 For example, Google published OpenAPI for their cloud services.
 API AutoFlow provides a convenient way to upload the OpenAPI doc an automatically populate the API call parameters.

-&lt;aside&gt;
-💡 At a high level, you can understand that OpeanAPIs are used both for external and internal API calls.
+> 💡 At a high level, you can understand that OpeanAPIs are used both for external and internal API calls.

-&lt;/aside&gt;

 ## Configuring the API